He remembered their promise.

 She glanced inside the ICU.

-“And if now, your daughter was conscious, she would probably want to help you, because you are her everything and she made a promise right? ‘always!’ ”
+“And if now, your daughter was conscious, she would probably want to help you, because you were her everything and she made a promise right? ‘always!’ ”

 “But I will always be with you, every time.”
 He remembered her saying 20 years ago.